 "severe extracranial venous anomalies that signficantly impaired normal outflow from the brain" occur in some people with MS.

-This discovery was part of the PREMiSE study held at the University of Buffalo.
 The full paper, in a provisional pdf, can be viewed here for free:

 These scientists do not think CCSVI is over.
 They're still finding it.

 Jeff and I know all about these extracranial venous anomalies that significantly impair the flow of blood from the brain to the heart.

 Four and a half years ago, Jeff and I saw that very same problem happening in his body.
 We were astounded at the MRV images on the computer screen in his doctor's office, which showed slowed collateral circulation and two malformed, stenotic jugular veins.